rshaojimmy/SeqDeepFake/README.md

 ## Benchmark Results
 <!-- We provide the first benchmark for detecting sequential deepfake manipulation. -->
 Here we list the performance of three SOTA deepfake detection methods and our method.
-More details can be refer to our paper.
+Please refer to our paper for more details.

 #### Facial Components Manipulation
 | Method            | Reference                                                  |  Fixed-Acc ${\uparrow}$ | Adaptive-Acc ${\uparrow}$